runtimeverification/iele-semantics/data.md

 Decoding
 --------

--   `#loadLen` and `#loadOffset` decode a `WordStack` into a single string in an RLP-like encoding which does not allow lists in its structure.
+-   `#loadLen` and `#loadOffset` decode a `Bytes` into a single string in an RLP-like encoding which does not allow lists in its structure.
 -   `#rlpDecode` RLP decodes a single `String` into a `JSON`.
 -   `#rlpDecodeList` RLP decodes a single `String` into a `JSONs`, interpereting the string as the RLP encoding of a list.